-- (1) Application documents must be sent by registered mail and must arrive at the Graduate School during the period specified.
-Hand-delivered applications and those sent by email will not be accepted. - (2) Application documents may be submitted during the following periods. - Specialization in Architecture and Urban Culture, Specialization in Culture (Y-GSC), Specialization in Infrastructure and Urban Society, Specialization in International Infrastructure (IGSI);
+- (1) Application documents must be sent by postal registered mail and must arrive at the Graduate School during the period specified.
+E-mailed and hand-delivered applications will not be accepted. - (2) Application documents may be submitted from January 6, 2025 (Monday) to January 8, 2025 (Wednesday).
+However, applications sent by registered express mail and postmarked on or before January 7, 2025 (Tuesday) will be accepted even if they arrive after the deadline. - (3) Send applications to: